uyjulian/renpy-switch/external_library_build/Building.md

 Copy the `game` directory (you can use the_question or tutorial as a test) to either `./game` or `romfs:/Contents/game`.
 Use `external_library_build/link_sources.bash` to link the Pygame_SDL2 and Ren'Py module source files to the correct place.
 Use `external_library_build/link_compile_pylibs.bash` to link and compile the Python, Pygame_SDL2 and Ren'Py module source files to the correct place.
+Use `external_library_build/generate_libnx_bindings.bash` to generate bindings for libnx using SWIG and link them to the correct place.